BuilderIO/builder/packages/sdks/output/vue/README.md

-# Builder.io Vue 2.0 SDK (BETA)
+# Builder.io Vue SDK

-This is the 2.0 Vue SDK.
+This is the Builder Vue SDK.
 It is currently in beta.

-NOTE: If you are looking for the stable 1.0 Vue SDK, you can find it [here](/packages/vue)

 ## Getting Started